tacman/ux/src/Icons/README.md

 No icons are provided by this package.
 Add your svg icons to the `templates/icons/` directory and commit them.
 The name of the file is used as the name of the icon (`name.svg` will be named `name`).

-When icons are rendered, any attributes (except `viewBox`) on the file's `<svg>` element will be removed.
-This allows you to copy/paste icons from sites like [heroicons.com](https://heroicons.com/) and not worry about hard-coded attributes interfering with your design.

 ## Usage

 ```twig